n-WN/my-stars/README.md

 *   [CTeX-org/lshort-zh-cn](https://github.com/CTeX-org/lshort-zh-cn) - A Chi­nese edi­tion of the Not So Short Introduction to LaTeX2ε

 *   [zhanwen/MathModel](https://github.com/zhanwen/MathModel) - 研究生数学建模，本科生数学建模、数学建模竞赛优秀论文，数学建模算法，LaTeX论文模板，算法思维导图，参考书籍，Matlab软件教程，PPT

+## PowerShell

+*   [anthropics/claude-code](https://github.com/anthropics/claude-code) - Claude Code is an agentic coding tool that lives in your terminal, understands your codebase, and helps you code faster by executing routine tasks, explaining complex code, and handling git workflows - all through natural language commands.

+*   [EvilBytecode/Shellcode-Loader](https://github.com/EvilBytecode/Shellcode-Loader) - This is way to load a shellcode, and obfuscate it, so it avoids scantime detection.

+*   [VFrontDe-Org/ESXi-Customizer-PS](https://github.com/VFrontDe-Org/ESXi-Customizer-PS) - PowerCLI script that greatly simplifies and automates the process of creating fully patched and customized VMware ESXi installation images

+*   [ionuttbara/windows-defender-remover](https://github.com/ionuttbara/windows-defender-remover) - A tool which is uses to remove Windows Defender in Windows 8.x, Windows 10 (every version) and Windows 11.

+*   [I-Am-Jakoby/Flipper-Zero-BadUSB](https://github.com/I-Am-Jakoby/Flipper-Zero-BadUSB) - Repository for my flipper zero badUSB payloads.
+Now almost entirely plug and play.

+*   [EmpireProject/Empire](https://github.com/EmpireProject/Empire) - Empire is a PowerShell and Python post-exploitation agent.

+*   [samratashok/nishang](https://github.com/samratashok/nishang) - Nishang - Offensive PowerShell for red team, penetration testing and offensive security.

+*   [0x6d69636b/windows\_hardening](https://github.com/0x6d69636b/windows_hardening) - HardeningKitty and Windows Hardening Settings

 ## Shell